btholt/complete-intro-to-databases/lessons/json-in-postgresql.md

   (485, '{ "type": "image", "url": "https://btholt.github.io/complete-intro-to-linux-and-the-cli/HEADER.png", "dimensions": { "height": 237 , "width": 3301 }}');
 ```

-- The `JSON` data type is the shining star here.
+- The `JSONB` data type is the shining star here.
 This allows us to insert JSON objects to be queried later.
 - PostgreSQL won't let you insert malformatted JSON so it does validate it for you.
 - Notice you can have as much nesting as you want.
 Any valid JSON is valid here.